adoptium/infrastructure/FAQ.md

 executed against them in order to keep the host system "clean".
 In some cases they may be used as `dockerBuild` hosts too.

+Instructions on how to create a static docker container can be found [here](https://github.com/adoptium/infrastructure/blob/dockerstatic.docs/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/README.md)

 ### DockerHost TODO:
 1. Set up patching cycle
 2. Identify ways to redeploy when needed to pick up updates